influxdata/docs-v2/content/v2.0/cloud/pricing-plans.md

 #### Pay As You Go Plan rate limits
-In order to protect against any intentional or unintentional harm, Pay As You Go Plans includes some soft rate limits:
+In order to protect against any intentional or unintentional harm, Pay As You Go Plans include soft rate limits:

 - **Writes:** 300MB every 5 minutes
 - **Queries:** 3000MB every 5 minutes